 Swimming and coronavirus in conclusion:

-- We advise to be extra cautious during these days and avoid taking your children to open public pools.
+- We advise you to be extra cautious during these days and avoid taking your children to open public pools.
 If you want to use private pools, contact the management to get extra information and instructions.

 - If you or your child is sick, have flu symptoms, try to stay home, and, if needed, talk to your health practitioner.